mortenskoett/dotf-go/pkg/systray/README.md

 systray is a cross-platform Go library to place an icon and menu in the notification area.
+The code has been borrowed from `getlantern/systray`.

 ## Features